 Healthcare in Lagos presents a mixed picture.
 On one hand, public healthcare facilities in Lagos are more affordable but may lack the equipment and the standard of care that you expect.

 On the other hand, there are several private healthcare facilities that offer high-quality medical services, but at a cost that can be considerably higher than what you might be accustomed to.
 These facilities often have medical staff trained abroad and have the equipment to provide a wide range of medical services.
-The high cost of operation for these facilities often translates to high medical bills for patients.
+The high cost of operation for these facilities frequently translates to high medical bills for patients.

 Many expats opt for private healthcare insurance plans that can cover medical treatments at private facilities.
 Make sure you have a comprehensive health insurance plan to cover potential medical costs and to ensure access to the best available healthcare services in the city.
 Some expat employment contracts include health insurance coverage, which can significantly alleviate the healthcare cost burden.